maialeelemos/maialeelemos.github.io/projects/proj-1.md

 {% include singleimage.html url="" image="projects/proj-1/selfPortrait.jpg" %}

 The above image is a self portrait of myself.
-It is 2 feet in width and 3 feet in height, taking me around 12 hours to complete.
-I used a process called griding, which is when the artists grids the reference photo and the paper of the final piece to have guilines to create more realistic proportions.
-I spent most of my time working on the proportions on my piece to achieve the greatest likeness.
+It is two feet in width and three feet in height, taking me around twelve hours to complete.
+I used a process called gridding, which is when the artists grids the reference photo and the paper of the final piece to have guilines to create more realistic proportions.
+I spent most of my time working on the proportions on my piece to achieve the greatest likeness to myself.
 However, I also focused on creating realistic textures for my hair and speckled shirt.

 {% include singleimage.html url="" image="projects/proj-1/landscape.jpg" %}